mohamedAbouda/chefaa_backend/README.md

     php artisan product:cheapes-pharmacies --product-id=1

     php artisan product:cheapes-pharmacies --product-id=1 --pharmacies-limit=4

+#### Seeding
+This seeders in this project will seed 50000 pharmacies and 20000 products and the relations between them.
+You can see the info while seeding with the rows number generated.
+You can stop the seeders at any time you want.
+##### example

+    php artisan db:seed
+**Note: This command may take a while

 #### Testing
 This application has 2 unit tests files (PharmacyTest, ProductTest) each file has 4 main crud tests.